AbdelhamidGamal/React-Redux-Twitter-Clone/README.md

 ## Backend

-I used "json-server" npm backage to mimic a backend for the app but ofcourse feel free to use a real backend , what matters is offering same endpoints.
+I used "json-server" npm Package to mimic a backend for the app but ofcourse feel free to use a real backend , what matters is offering same endpoints.

 App is currently listening for